devp619/browser-print-web/README.md

 # browser-print-web

-To start the application, use `npm run dev`
+To start the application, serve files with a web server